 If you are found to be carrying one of these three things, the consequences can be very serious.
 Find out more about the law surrounding weapons, drugs or stolen property in other sections of our site.

-Or for more information on stop and search visit our frequently asked questions section on our main Metropolitan Police website.
+Or for more information on stop and search visit our website.

 Why do the police use stop and search?

-Stop and search normally takes place in public places - like the area around football matches or in neighbourhoods experiencing problems with crime or vandalism.
-But they can happen anywhere.
+Stop and search normally takes place in public places, particularly in neighbourhoods experiencing problems with crime, but it can happen anywhere.

 The police have a right and a duty to stop and talk to members of the public and in certain circumstances to search them.
-This is done in order to help keep the public safe, and is used to tackle crime and anti-social behaviour, and to prevent terrorism.
+This is done in order to protect Londoners, tackle crime and keep our streets safe.